 Runway For Recovery – Runway for Recovery is a a nonprofit redefining the breast cancer experience for families through events and programs that strive to provide normalcy amidst the unimaginable.
 Through their Family Grants, Runway funds families who have lost a loved one to breast cancer in order to reduce financial and logistical burdens and bolster families with psychological, social, and financial support.
 In addition, they fund those who are living with stage IV, metastatic, breast cancer.
 Located in Newburyport.
 Donate here.

 SPUR – SPUR makes volunteerism easy and accessible by providing the platform, education, connections and support necessary to inspire and mobilize volunteers throughout the communities of Lynn, Marblehead, Salem and Swampscott.
 Take part in their Holiday Cheer Drive, where they work with school counselors, social workers, food pantry directors, and other social service providers to give winter essentials along with a few meaningful gifts to over 600 local children as well as adults experiencing homelessness.

 Sweet Paws Rescue – Sweet Paws Rescue is a registered non-profit animal rescue based in Massachusetts.
 They are a grassroots, boots-on-the-ground, shelterless, foster-based and volunteer-powered organization.
 Since 2011, they have rescued over 18,000 puppies, dogs and cats from the poorest counties in Mississippi and Alabama.
-They are also a New England resource for abandoned and displaced animals, taking in 250 local dogs and cats this year.
-Learn more about their Giving Tuesday fundraiser here.
+They are also a New England resource for abandoned and displaced animals.
+Donate here.